PythWare/Kybernes-Tools/README.md

 # Kybernes Tools

 This repository will hold GUI Modding Tools I build to be used for PC Koei Tecmo/Omega Force games.
-They're meant to be used with Aldnoah Engine unless listed as standalone, this repository will be updated periodically.
+They're meant to be used with GokonSoftworks unless listed as standalone, this repository will be updated periodically.
 As of March 29 2026 only Steel Editor, Bubble Editor, Harklight, Wild Liberd, Kybernes Scanner, Festum Conversion are added but future Editors/Tools will be added here at later dates.

 # Requirements to use my tools